 It’s been a while since I’ve had time to write about a topic at any length, but today’s post is all about treatments for insomnia: things to try while waiting for your brain to switch off at the end of the day.
 I’m particularly interested in imaginative and quirky treatments that get invented because when you’re lying awake in bed, inventing a new cure for insomnia gives you something to do.
 (Of course, when you do eventually drop off, it usually has nothing to do with the experimental treatment you were trying out — but even if useless it might still be interesting.)

 I’ve developed a technique of my own, which I’ll describe in a moment, and if you’ve invented one too then please consider sharing it in a comment.

-Here are some examples of the physical barriers I have in mind.
+Before I describe my own method, I want to emphasise that it’s not my first port of call when I can’t sleep at night, but more of a last resort when everything else has failed.
+My first resort is to deal with any physical barriers to sleep.
 If you’re thirsty, get yourself a glass of water.
 If your toenails are scraping uncomfortably against the blankets, get up and trim them.
 If your leg muscles are sore and need to be stretched, do some exercises under the covers.
-If the muscles of your belly are too tense, give them a massage.
-A good belly massage does wonders for me when I want to relax, and I keep a particular coffee mug by my bed to use as a massaging tool (notice the rounded edges):
+If the muscles of your belly are tense, give them a massage.
+Here’s a picture of a coffee mug I keep by my bed to use as a massaging tool (notice the rounded edges):

 Finally, the killer question.
 When all is said and done, does my technique actually work?

-I call that a success.
+But because subjectivity is important, I call that a qualified success.